MPGC/Portfolio/README.md

 ## Built with 🛠️

-I have use several tools such as:
+I have used several tools such as:

 * [HTML / CSS](http://www.dropwizard.io/1.0.2/docs/) - Used to develope the web layout.
 * [JavaScript](https://maven.apache.org/) - Used to develope funtionality.